lalitpo/hr-power-analysis/README.md

 To correctly import and run this project locally, please follow below guidelines and instructions for smooth development process.

 ### Prerequisites
-As mentioned above in the "Built with" section, please have Python and R installed on your system.
+As mentioned above in the "Built with" section, please have Python installed on your system.
-You can use [homebrew](https://brew.sh) or straightforward Installation for both [Python](https://www.python.org/) and [R](https://www.r-project.org/) as mentioned on their homepage.
+You can use [homebrew](https://brew.sh) or straightforward Installation for both [Python](https://www.python.org/) as mentioned on their homepage.

 MATLAB comes with its own tool called [MATLAB](https://matlab.mathworks.com) which needs to be a licensed version.
 You can have it for free if you're registered with a University or your workplace has its licensed copy.

-Python and R can be run and programmed on any IDE like [IntelliJ](https://www.jetbrains.com/idea/), [PyCharm](https://www.jetbrains.com/pycharm/), [VS Code](https://code.visualstudio.com), etc.
+Python can be run and programmed on any IDE like [IntelliJ](https://www.jetbrains.com/idea/), [PyCharm](https://www.jetbrains.com/pycharm/), [VS Code](https://code.visualstudio.com), etc.

 ### Installation